jsparkes/innovation/README.md

 ### Installation

-Download a copy of the pre-built Windows 10/11 binary
+A copy of the pre-built Windows binary with additional supporting files is in the directory original.
+Either clone this project or just grab the zip file.

 <p align="right">(<a href="#top">back to top</a>)</p>